Aloha friend and Welcome aboard!!

 What you will need?

-The only thing you will need is a good pop-filter, as the Seiren tends to pick up background noise.
-Also, Acoustic Sound Treatment never hurt anyone!
+The only thing you will need is a good pop-filter, as the Seiren tends to pick up the background noise.
+Also, Acoustic Sound Treatment never hurts anyone!

 Thoughts from Stu’s notepad